Insanedude20/Insanedude20/README.md

 - 👋 Hi, I’m @Insanedude20
 - 👀 I’m interested in doing internships
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning full stack web development
-- 💞️ I’m looking to collaborate on any basis
+- 💞️ I’m looking to collaborate on any front end development
 - 📫 How to reach me mail : mdsameeruddin76@gmail.com or number :8341312352

 <!---